 “I don’t know if this was legal,” Hitomi remembered, “but sometimes he would bring bits of meat home.
 My mother brought to camp a hot plate and a frying pan, and she’d cook the meat in the barrack,” instead of joining hundreds of others in the mess hall.
 “I guess it was more like home,” Hitomi said.

-The stated purpose of these farms was to feed incarcerees, but camp administrators took produce, grain and hay grown by these imprisoned Japanese-American workers, and sold it on the open market – over 2 million tons of it from Tule Lake alone.
+The stated purpose of these farms was to feed incarcerees, but camp administrators took produce, grain and hay grown by these imprisoned Japanese-American workers, and sold it on the open market – over 2 million pounds of it from Tule Lake alone.

 One year after ordering Japanese-Americans out of their homes, the government made every adult in every camp fill out a questionnaire.
 “This outrageous questionnaire was used to separate the so-called loyal people from the disloyal,” said writer and historian Barbara Takei, who also attended the pilgrimage.